wavefrontHQ/docs/pages/doc/accounts-service.md

 {% include note.html content="A service account must have **permissions** to perform tasks.
 To run queries, a service account must have **Metrics** permission.
 To manage dashboards and alerts, the service account might need both permissions and [access](access.html)." %}

+## What Are Service Accounts?

+Service accounts are used for automating management tasks.

 * A service account uses a **token** to authenticate.
 * Each account is automatically added to the **Everyone** group.
 If a role is assigned to that group, the service account gets the permissions from that role.
 * Service account can be added to any group to get that group's role (and permissions).